lmakonem/ADSecurity-Stats-Grafana/README.md

 ![grafana stats](https://github.com/lmakonem/ADSecurity-Stats-Grafana/blob/main/grafana-ad-stats.png)

 You can use this repo to monitor your AD Accounts stats as in this video: <url to video>

+  1)Download the powershell script and save it in your documents folder (or whatever location you choose) 2)Copy the telegraf.conf contents to your C:/Program Files/telegraf location (overrite the existing one) and update with your influxdb url,user and password
+  3)The metrics will be shipped to grafana, import the dashbord above from grafana:

 ### Install Telegraf in Windows steps